09 September 2019

 We started on the focused Ballerina journey in 2016.
 Since then, the internal WSO2 team dedicated to Ballerina has easily averaged more than 50 people in engineering and other parts of the company who have rallied together to make Ballerina 1.0 a reality.
 There have been times when we “cloud bursted” the team to hundreds of people.
 There have been many many (really, FAR too many) times when the core team had to burn the midnight oil (and the weekend oil) to see this release to fruition.

 Then there are all the WSO2 product teams who put their brains, heart and soul into contributing their knowledge to Ballerina.
-That obviously starts with the Enterprise Integrator team as that is where this project was conceived; the Stream Processor team and of course the Identity Server & Platform Security Teams who taught us that being secure means feeling insecure!
+That obviously starts with the Enterprise Integrator team as that is where this baby was flirted with, dated and then conceived; the Stream Processor team and of course the Identity Server & Platform Security Teams who taught us that being secure means feeling insecure!

 Ballerina was not just an effort from WSO2 engineering.
 The marketing team did amazing hard work to create an awesome website, create great branding and help promote the language all over the world even while it was still being developed.